toshi0383/TVMLKitchen/README.md

 Kitchen.serve(jsFile:"Catalog.xml.js")
 ```

-The view is pushed to the navigationController.
+Kitchen automatically looks for the jsFile in your Main Bundle, parse and load it, then finally pushes it to navigationController.
 User can pop to previous viewcontroller with AppleTV(Remote)'s **'Menu' button**.

 # Getting Started